projectchrono/DEM-Engine/README.md

 #### Notes on code included from Project Chrono

-This project exists independently of Chrono so developers should be sure to include the appropriate BSD license header on any code which is sourced from Chrono::FSI, Chrono::GPU(DEM), or other parts of Chrono.
+This project exists independently of Chrono so developers should be sure to include the appropriate BSD license header on any code which is sourced from Chrono::GPU(DEM) or other parts of Chrono.

 > #### SAMPLE header for files sourced from Chrono